ZackLarsen/text_similarity/README.md

 1. Do you care about the ordering of words?
 1. What metric do you use to assign a numerical value to the similarity?
     * A useful metric here may be cosine similarity, as it unitizes the length of the text to allow for a more fair comparison between sentences, paragraphs, and entire documents.
+    * Other options are Jaccard similarity (a.k.a. intersection-over-union) as well as the Levenshtein distance, or minimum edit distance.
 1. What type of data structures should be used?
 (Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)